 The actual scan takes about 15 minutes.
 You will be asked to lie flat on your back without moving.
 After completion of the scan, you are free to go home.

 At Santa Barbara Cottage Hospital, this test is done at the Ridley Tree Nuclear Medicine department—part of the Sansum Clinic Cancer Center, located on the first floor of the hospital.
-You will arrive at the Santa Barbara Cottage Hospital lobby to check in for this study and will be escorted to the Nuclear Medicine Department.
+You will arrive at the Virgil Elings Lobby to check in for this study and will be escorted to the Nuclear Medicine Department.

 Here is some important information we want you to be aware of: